-The middle and high school supplemental school counseling program was established to increase the number of school counselors that serve seventh through twelfth grade students.
-These counselors provide students with information on education and career options.
+Middle and high school counseling programs that serve seventh through twelfth grade students provide information on education and career options.
 These counselors also serve students who are at risk of not graduating.
-The counseling program contains two parts.
+Counseling programs contains two parts.
 Part one is a review of the student's school records.
 Part two is a meeting with the student and the parents or guardians, to discuss school records and additional educational options for the student.

 At this time, school districts are not required to provide these special counseling services.

-- For more information about the middle and high school supplemental school counseling program, contact your local school district.
+- For more information about middle and high school counseling programs, contact your local school district.

-- The Counseling/Student Support - CalEdFacts page provides a more detailed overview of Counseling programs.
+- The School Counseling Programs - CalEdFacts page provides a more detailed overview of Counseling programs.

-- The links and information below were developed for educators and others who are directly involved with the middle and high school supplemental school counseling program.
+- The links and information below were developed for educators and others who are directly involved with middle and high school counseling.

 National School Counseling Week